ThisIsRuvos/ersd/README.md

 | {expiration_date} | The date that the user's contact information expires |
 | {portal_link} | An http:// value/link to the ERSD portal |

+## HAPI Notes

+### Uploading Bundles

+HAPI does not currently accept storing any Bundle resources with a type that is not "collection".
+If you attempt to upload a Bundle with a type of "searchset" or "transaction", the HAPI FHIR server will respond to the ERSD server with the following error:

+`Unable to store a Bundle resource on this server with a Bundle.type value of: searchset`

+The HAPI team has been asked to change this so that Bundle resources may be stored with all possible "type" values.
+They have agreed to make the change, but have not committed to a date.

 ## KeyCloak Notes

 ### Setting up the application for ERSD in KeyCloak